 Tips to Read Difficult Census Pages

-How do I Locate My Family in a Census Record?
+When I Locate My Family in a Census Record, What do I Get?

 Locating an Individual in a Rural Census